 Past projects were held in Arkadelphia, Haskell, Dumas, Mena, Scotland and Marmaduke.

-The next Arkansas ReLeaf Project and Arbor Day Celebration location will be announced at a later date and will be held in March 2014.
+The next Arkansas ReLeaf Project and Arbor Day Celebration location will be held in 2014.

 Arborist Service Day

 On September 16, 2006, the AUFC held an Arborist Service Day in Conway, Arkansas at the Conway Human Development Center, a state-managed residential training facility for people with developmental disabilities.
 The property consists of approximately 409 acres with numerous trees, however; they do not have the resources or manpower to do their own tree work.

 Although there was a very small turnout of volunteers (15 people total), several thousand dollars worth of needed tree work for this facility was completed, due of the use of three bucket trucks, one chipper and several tree climbers.